0x74h51N/tarnished-house/readme.md

 # Tarnished House

-Tarnished House is a project by Tahsin Önemli, inspired by the Three.js Journey Haunted House lesson.
+While the original idea was inspired by the Three.js Journey Haunted House lesson, I developed the random mesh generation, scene composition, object/texture optimization, particles, UI design, and modular structure.

-While the idea was inspired by the course, every detail—from the geometry to the lighting—was built from scratch.
+I mostly used ready assets, and the scene is enhanced with GLSL shaders.

-Below, you’ll find the assets and resources used during development.
+It will keep evolving as I learn more.
+Maybe it’ll become a small playable Souls-like browser game someday... who knows?

 ## Credits